JiHong88/suneditor/README.md

 # SunEditor
 Vanilla javscript based WYSIWYG web editor.
-SunEditor supports IE11 and all modern browsers with no dependencies.
+SunEditor supports IE11 and all modern browsers with no dependencies and polyfill.

 #### Demo : <a href="http://suneditor.com" target="_blank">suneditor.com</a>